+I’m Antti Autti.
 I was born and raised in a little town up in Arctic Circle called Rovaniemi.
 There weren’t that much else to do so I rode at my small local hill all day, every day.
-I must say that I wasn’t that talented – but I was ambitious.
+I must say that I wasn’t that talented – but I was the most ambitious.
 There were tons of better riders than me around, but I was so hooked on riding I just couldn’t get enough of it.
-It wasn’t long after those endless days paid off and I found myself travelling around the world and competing against the best riders.
-But I didn’t want to be another challenger.
-Every day, I wanted to ride my snowboard like never before.
-That passion gave me quite a ride: world championship victories, first European to win at X Games, Olympics – and yet the road just began.

 I was 10 when I started riding and and at the age of 13 I got my first competition.
 I was still riding in rookies as I got into the adult’s national team.
 There I won World Champs, X Games and nearly all the biggest competitions world wide.

 In the year 2010 I felt like I needed to do more and not what everyone expected from me.
 I wanted to ride powder so I quit competing and began freeriding.
 I still wanted to be professional so I launched my own website and production company and began to produce videos and projects for myself and brands.
 At that time it really wasn’t the most common path, but I was glad to have a talented crew around me.
 It wasn’t easy but as I got to shoot with friends the hard work felt more like what we were doing when we were kids: riding together all day long up in the hills – but this time we got paid for it!

 It was highly rewarding.
 For example the celebrated documentary Arctic Lights and internet sensation short film Closer are 100 % from the hands of me and my team.
 And they have not only gone viral: they are also really meaningful and very different than other action films out there.
 They are something I’m really proud of.